fm1320/fm1320.github.io/README.txt

 My portfolio web page created using a template.
 Certain changes and added functionalities were made to suit my needs.
 Below are the details of the web template.
+Visit at: https://fm1320.github.io/

 -------------------------------------------------------------------------------------